 Why is Cloud ERP Winning?

-- Reducing one-time costs while providing organizations with greater flexibility to managing their business.
-The graphic below from Price Waterhouse Coopers’ (PwC) published study Beyond ERP: New technology, new options (free PDF, no opt in) illustrates the cost savings of taking the first steps towards pursuing a Cloud ERP strategy.
+- Reducing one-time costs while providing organizations with greater flexibility for managing their business processes.
+The graphic below from Price Waterhouse Coopers’ (PwC) published study Beyond ERP: New technology, new options illustrates the cost savings of taking the first steps towards pursuing a Cloud ERP strategy.
 The majority of companies seek to integrate their legacy data while relying on the latest Cloud ERP system features to gain the information they need to better operate their businesses.

 - Faster ERP deployments without the extra baggage of on-premise upgrades in the future.
 For organizations who have paid tens of thousands of dollars for upgrades on their legacy ERP systems in the past, web-based ERP systems give them the opportunity to break free from the expensive upgrade charges many providers of on-premise ERP systems charge.